Big Max: Embiid signs $196 million extension with 76ers - WHIZ News

+PHILADELPHIA (AP) — Joel Embiid can try and win his first NBA championship with Philadelphia deep into the decade.
+Another big-money deal locked up, the All-Star nicknamed “The Process” wants to end his career a Sixers lifer.
-PHILADELPHIA (AP) — The Philadelphia 76ers have kept their trust in Joel Embiid

-They signed the All-Star center to a multiyear contract that a person familiar with the situation said was a four-year, $196 million extension, taking Embiid through the 2026-27 season.
+The 76ers kept their trust in Embiid and signed the 7-footer to a multiyear contract that a person familiar with the situation said was a four-year, $196 million extension, taking him through the 2026-27 season.

 The person spoke on condition of anonymity to The Associated Press because specific terms of the deal announced Tuesday were not made public.

+“There’s no place like PHILADELPHIA!!!
+Excited to continue working towards bringing a title home and eventually retire here #PHILLY,” Embiid wrote on social media.

-The 27-year-old Embiid was NBA MVP runner-up this season to Denver’s Nikola Jokic and led the Sixers to the best regular-season record in the Eastern Conference.
-The Sixers lost in the second round to the Atlanta Hawks.
+The 27-year-old Embiid was NBA MVP runner-up this season to Denver’s Nikola Jokic, making him eligible for the supermax contract extension.
+Embiid led the Sixers to the best regular-season record in the Eastern Conference.
+Under coach Doc Rivers, the Sixers lost in the second round to the Atlanta Hawks.

 The Sixers tweeted a photo of Embiid and team owner Josh Harris with the contract that said, “@joelembiid isn’t going anywhere.”

-Embiid averaged of 28.5 points and 10.6 rebounds last season and became eligible for the NBA’s super-max extension.
-Embiid, the No. 3 overall pick out of Kansas in the 2014 draft, tore cartilage in his right knee during the playoffs.
-He played through the injury and has emerged as Philadelphia’s franchise player.
+Embiid, the No. 3 overall pick out of Kansas in the 2014 draft, shook off more injuries and averaged 28.5 points and 10.6 rebounds last season.
+He tore cartilage in his right knee during the playoffs but played through the injury and was unstoppable at times in the post.
+He scored 36 points in 28 minutes in a Game 3 first-round win over Washington.
+He followed that up with 39 points in Game 1 and 40 in Game 2 in the East semis.
+Embiid was 11 of 21 and scored 31 points in Philadelphia’s Game 7 home loss to the Hawks.

-“It just felt like this was going to be our year,” Embiid said after the Sixers were eliminated in Game 7.
+“It just felt like this was going to be our year,” Embiid said after Game 7.
 “If there’s one thing I want to say, I gave everything I had.
 It’s not easy, especially when something always happens at the wrong time.
 I was ready, this whole playoffs, to just come in and dominate and do what I had to do.
 The meniscus happened.”

 Embiid averaged 24.8 points and 11.3 rebounds over his first five seasons in the NBA.
 Embiid, a native of Cameroon, sat out his first two seasons with injuries and has never played more than 64 games in a season over his career.
 He missed games this year with a bone bruise on his left knee.

-He scored a postseason career-high 36 points in 28 minutes in a Game 3 first-round win over Washington.

-Embiid has solidified his future in Philly at the same time fellow All-Star guard Ben Simmons faces an uncertain one with the team after a rough offseason.
-The Sixers expected to pair Embiid and Simmons as cornerstones who could keep the Sixers as contenders in the East for a decade.
+Embiid has solidified his future in Philly at the same time fellow All-Star guard Ben Simmons faces an uncertain one with the team after an ugly postseason.
+The Sixers expected to pair Embiid and Simmons as cornerstones who could keep the team as a contender in the East for a decade.
 Instead, Simmons became the scapegoat for the Sixers’ early elimination from the playoffs and his name has been dangled in trade rumors all summer.

-Embiid, though, is signing the kind of contract that locks him in as a Sixer through the prime of his career.
+Embiid, though, signed the kind of contract that locks him in as a Sixer through the prime of his career.

 Embiid was named to his third career All-NBA Second Team selection and earned an All-Defensive Second Team selection.